-Single part epoxies contain both resin and hardener in the one mixture (unlike 2 part epoxies where they are packaged separate and mixed before use).
+Single part epoxies contain both resin and hardener in one mixture.
+Unlike 2 part epoxies where each part is separate and mixed before use).
 The curing mechanism of heat cure epoxy is activated when exposed to high temperature and cures the adhesive.
 Continued exposure to heat enables cross linking of polymers as they form and ensures a high strength, rigid cured solid material.

 Most Permabond single part epoxies cure between 100 and 150°C although there are a few exceptions.
-Several heat cure epoxy adhesives cure at temperatures below 100°C and these have been developed for plastic bonding or for bonding sensitive electronics or sensors where higher temperatures could distort or damage parts.
+Several heat cure epoxy adhesives cure at temperatures below 100°C. These are for plastic bonding or for bonding sensitive electronics or sensors where higher temperatures could distort or damage parts.
 Some heat cure epoxy adhesives, when used in thin film, (for example, an epoxy sealant) can be cured at higher temperatures.
 But for depth curing of bulk material there can be an unwanted exothermic reaction as the cure process itself produces heat.

 It is important to follow the cure schedule as specified on the epoxy adhesive manufacturers technical datasheet.
 Deviation from this may result in an under cured or charred adhesive.